What if my child’s permanent tooth is knocked out?

 What if my child’s Baby tooth is knocked out?

-- Contact our office immediately.
-Dr. Cima Mazar-Atabaki will evaulate your childs mouth to confirm that there is no damage to surrounding bone and gum tissue or adjacent teeth.
-We don’t replant baby teeth because of the potential damange to the permanent tooth.
+Contact our office immediately.
+Dr. Cima Mazar-Atabaki will evaluate your child's mouth to confirm that there is no damage to surrounding bone and gum tissue or adjacent teeth.
+We don’t replant baby teeth because of the potential damage to the permanent tooth.

 What if my child has a toothache?

-- There are many reasons causing a toothache.
-It could be a large single cavity, a chipped or cracked tooth, an abscessed (infected) tooth etc… Children’s Tylenol or Motrin can temporarily revlieve pain.
+There are many reasons causing a toothache.
+It could be a large single cavity, a chipped or cracked tooth, an abscessed (infected) tooth etc… Children’s Tylenol or Motrin can temporarily relieve pain.
 Contact our office as soon as possible.

 What if my child’s tooth is fractured or chipped?